enhance your knowledge

-In early 2023, Levine Museum of the New South is offering literacy and standards-based professional development workshops on cohesive topics designed to increase student engagement, develop critical thinking skills, and center students in the classroom.
+Levine Museum of the New South offers free literacy and standards-based professional development workshops on cohesive topics designed to increase student engagement, develop critical thinking skills, and center students in the classroom.

 Each workshop will:

 - Provide a clear rationale for why these instructional approaches are a worthwhile investment of educator and student time.

 - Model strategies and best practices for instructional approaches.

 - Give a sneak peek of Levine Museum’s new NC/US History Case Studies project.

 - Offer takeaways that educators can immediately implement in their classrooms.